 The treatment of osteoporosis is designed to hinder or slow down the progress or prevent the development of osteoporosis.
-It aims to maintain healthy bone mass and density.
-It can also help prevent fractures and eliminate pain.
+It aims to maintain healthy bone mass and density and help prevent fractures and eliminate pain.

 Proper treatment can also maximize the person’s ability to live their lives as normally as possible.
-People with osteoporosis can also use preventive lifestyle, medications, and supplements to treat the problem.
+People with osteoporosis can also use preventive lifestyles, medications, and supplements to treat the problem.

 How to Prevent Osteoporosis